fabiobosisio/amdiff/README.md

 npm i automerge@1.0.1-preview.7
 ```

-4. Clone the `amrw` repository to use the tool:
+4. Clone the `amdiff` repository to use the tool:

 ```
 git clone https://github.com/fabiobosisio/amdiff.git